jekyll/jekyll/docs/_docs/step-by-step/07-assets.md

 At this stage you'll just have a main css file.
 For larger projects, this is a great way to keep your CSS organized.

-We'll create the current class mentioned above, which will color the current link green.
+Create the current class mentioned above in order to color the current link green.
 Create a Sass file at `_sass/main.scss` with the following content:

 ```sass
 .current {